-- Those with an undergraduate degree in a traditional mathematics major who wish to make the transition to applied mathematics/computer science.
+- 1. Those with an undergraduate degree from a traditional mathematics program.
 For the degree in mathematics, a student who has met admission requirements can take up to half of the required 30 credits in computer science. - 2.
-Current or prospective teachers of mathematics who wish to enhance their training in either educational methodology or in mathematics/computer science itself. - Those who plan to continue their studies beyond the master's level in either mathematics or computer science.
+Current or prospective teachers of mathematics who wish to enhance their training in either educational methodology or in mathematics/computer science itself.

+3. Those who plan to continue their studies beyond the master's level in e mathematics.

-To be considered for admission, the applicant must submit the following minimum requirements:
+To be considered for admission, the applicant must submit the following:

-- 1. Submit a completed graduate application for admission with payment of appropriate application fee - 2.
-Submit two letters of recommendation from previous academic faculty and/or from current or previous supervisors, if employed. - 3.
-Demonstrate satisfactory performance as an undergraduate by providing a complete set of official undergraduate transcripts.
+- 1. A completed graduate application for admission with payment of appropriate application fee - 2.
+Two letters of recommendation from previous academic faculty and/or from current or previous supervisors, if employed. - 3.
+A complete set of official undergraduate transcripts from all academic institutions previously attended.